Canon G9 X Mark II vs Fujifilm X-E1

 It is notable that the G9X Mark II offers wifi support, while the X-E1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The G9X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the X-E1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-E1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-E1 was succeeded by the Fujifilm X-E2.
+Further information on the features and operation of the G9X Mark II and X-E1 can be found, respectively, in the Canon G9 X Mark II Manual (free pdf) or the online Fujifilm X-E1 Manual.

 So how do things add up?
 Is the Canon G9 X Mark II better than the Fujifilm X-E1 or vice versa?
 The listing below highlights the relative strengths of the two models.